davidiles/Interim_Goals_Framework/README.md

 We applied the framework to \_\_\_\_\_ species that are estimated to have experienced long-term population declines and are considered to be well-monitored by the Breeding Bird Survey.
-For each species, we set population goals in 2022 (the most recent year of BBS estimates).
+For each species, we set population goals starting in 2022 (the most recent year of BBS estimates).

 This involved: